 - Design the duct work according to methods described by the Air Conditioning Contractors of America (ACCA). - The supply duct system, including the number and type of registers, will have much more effect on the performance of the system than any other factor.
 The duct must be sufficiently large to conduct an adequate amount of air to each register.
-See Figure 2 (page 5).
+See Figure 2. - Duct work should be attached directly to the unit flanges for horizontal applications.